TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 Looking at the trace, and at the NAT gateways that exist, we can see that traffic passes the private _and_ the NAT gateway.

+{{< figure src="/img/eks_private_ips_natgws.png" title="NAT gateways that exist" >}}

 A careful observer might have noticed the green line in the traffic diagram bypasses the private NAT gateway.
-To accomplish this one needs to adjust the routing table by only directing private network traffic to the private NAT gateway:
+To accomplish this one needs to adjust the routing table by _only_ directing private network traffic to the private NAT gateway:

 ```
 10.150.40.0/21  local